Top US Fulfillment Locations: A Full Guide

 Easier channel expansion

-Many brands expand from DTC to multiple channels, such as marketplaces and retail stores.
 It’s easier for these retailers to scale near major retail hubs and/or transportation routes.
 This helps them meet delivery windows and compliance standards better while reducing delays.
-The key to strategic positioning is locating in a way that simplifies logistics coordination and makes it easy to scale.
+The key to strategic positioning is locating in a way that simplifies logistics coordination and makes scaling easier.

 Manageable regulations